Support Bandim Health Project

 At Bandim Health Project we use donated money for essential purposes only, such as vaccines, medicine for treating sick children, and courses for local researchers.

 How money is spent

-- Vaccines, vaccination cards and injection equipment
+- Vaccines, injection equipment, vaccination cards

 - Essential drugs for treating sick children